silicon-vlsi/SI-2026-AnalogIC/content/Day-Wise-Plan.md

 - **Day 1** (25 May 2026)
   - Introduction to the Course.
-  - System Description of the USB Microphone.
+  - System Description & Demo of the USB Microphone.
-  - Assignment: Derive system specifications from the provided datasheet.
+  - Lab: Basic Linux and github orientation.
+  - A short assesment on basic circuits.
 - **Day 2** (26 May)
   - Introduction to Linear Systems: Thevenin/Norton
-  - Derive system specification for the USB microphone Analog Front-End (AFE)
+  -
   - Introduction to basic linux commands and editor vi or nano.
   - Introduction to _Xschem_ schematic editor and _ngspice_ simulator.
 - **Day 3** (27 May)